 Gain a solid foundation in what makes a successful crime and thriller story and how to go about planning, plotting and writing one.

-You will learn a variety of techniques from creating characters that live off the page, to how to build a plot and how to use effective description.
-Other topics include building tension and pace into your writing; creating crime scene settings; and how to use research to bring veracity to your stories.
+You will learn a variety of techniques from building plot and using effective description to creating dynamic characters that live off the page.
+You'll also learn how to build tension and pace into your writing; creating crime scene settings; and how to use research to bring veracity to your stories.

 The structure of each day will be as follows:

 Morning session 10:00-12:00, lunch 12:00-13:00, afternoon session 13:00-15:00

 By the end of the week, you will be able to:

 - Define what makes a crime story work

 - Create believable characters that will live off the page

 - Understand plot twists and how to use them to the best effect